-(3) "Development" means the construction of improvements on a tract or tracts of land, owned or controlled by a person, involving more than 10 acres of land within a radius of five miles of any point on any involved land, for commercial or industrial purposes.
+- (1) "Board" means the environmental board. - (2) "Capability and development plan" means the plan prepared pursuant to section 6042 of this title. - (3) "Development" means the construction of improvements on a tract or tracts of land, owned or controlled by a person, involving more than 10 acres of land within a radius of five miles of any point on any involved land, for commercial or industrial purposes.
 "Development" shall also mean the construction of improvements for commercial or industrial purposes on more than one acre of land within a municipality which has not adopted permanent zoning and subdivision bylaws.
 "Development" shall also mean the construction of improvements for commercial or industrial purposes on a tract or tracts of land, owned or controlled by a person, involving more than one acre of land within a municipality that has adopted permanent zoning and subdivision bylaws, if the municipality in which the proposed project is located has elected by ordinance, adopted under chapter 59 of Title 24, to have this jurisdiction apply.
-The word "development" shall mean the construction of housing projects such as cooperatives, condominiums, or dwellings, or construction or maintenance of mobile homes or trailer parks, with 10 or more units, constructed or maintained on a tract or tracts of land, owned or controlled by a person, within a radius of five miles of any point on any involved land, and within any continuous period of five years.
-The word "development" shall not include construction for farming, logging or forestry purposes below the elevation of 2500 feet.
-The word "development" also means the construction of improvements on a tract of land involving more than

-10 acres which is to be used for municipal or state purposes.
+The word "development" shall mean the construction of housing projects such as cooperatives, condominiums, or dwellings, or construction or maintenance of mobile homes or trailer parks, with 10 or more units, constructed or maintained on a tract or tracts of land, owned or controlled by a person, within a radius of five miles of any point on any involved land, and within a continuous period of five years.
+The word "development" shall not include construction for farming, logging or forestry purposes below the elevation of 2500 feet. word "development" also means the construction of improvements on a tract of land involving more than 10 acres which is to be used for municipal, county or state purposes.
 In computing the amount of land involved, land shall be included which is incident to the use such as lawns, parking areas, roadways, leaching fields and accessory buildings.
 In the case of a project undertaken by a railroad, no portion of a railroad line or railroad right-of-way that will not be physically altered as part of the project shall be included in computing the amount of land involved.
 In the case of a project undertaken by a person to construct a rail line or rail siding to connect to a railroad's line or right-of-way, only the land used for the rail line or rail siding that will be physically altered as part of the project shall be included in computing the amount of land involved.
-The word "development" shall not include an electric generation or transmission facility which requires a certificate of public good under section 248 of Title 30 or a natural gas facility as defined by subdivision 248(a)(3) of that title.
-The word "development" shall also mean the construction of improvements for commercial, industrial or residential use above the elevation of 2500 feet.
+The word "development" shall not include an electric generation or transmission facility which requires a certificate of public good under section 248 of Title 30 or a natural gas facility as defined by subdivision 248(a)(3) of that The word "development" shall also mean the construction of improvements for commercial, industrial or residential use above the elevation of 2500 feet.
 The word "development" shall also mean exploration for fissionable source materials beyond the reconnaissance phase or the extraction or processing of fissionable source material.
-The word "development" shall also mean the drilling of an oil and gas well.
+The word "development" shall also mean the drilling of an oil and gas well. -- Amended 1993, No. 200 (Adj.
+Sess.), § 1, eff.
+June 17, 1994, amended 1997, No. 48, § 1, eff.
+July 1, 1997.